Emergency Use Authorization (EUA) for the Treatment of COVID-19

 Who is this drug for?

 Individuals 12 and older who are considered high risk of getting very sick from COVID-19, with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progression to severe COVID-19, including hospitalization or death, and for whom other COVID-19 treatment options approved or authorized by FDA are not available or clinically appropriate and may qualify for a monoclonal antibody treatment.
+Treatment should be administered within 7 days of symptom onset.
+Talk to your Healthcare Provider for additional information.

 Healthcare providers can consider the benefit-risk for an individual patient, using the Fact Sheet for Healthcare Providers and the CDC website as guidance.
 Examples of risk factors that may make an individual at higher risk for progression to severe COVID-19 include, but are not limited to: